 Tenant Rights and Responsibilities

 Tenants possess certain rights protected by law, including the right to a habitable living environment and privacy.
-These rights mandate landlords to maintain the property in safe condition and respect tenants’ privacy, permitting entry only for repairs or emergencies with adequate notice.
+These rights mandate landlords to maintain the property safely and respect tenants’ privacy, permitting entry only for repairs or emergencies with adequate notice.
 Tenants are also responsible for adhering to lease terms, like paying rent on time and maintaining the property, which includes avoiding damage and promptly reporting issues.

 Landlord Obligations